bsmg/beat-saber-community-wiki/modding/example-mod.md

 ## Source Code
 **If you find yourself stuck with an error in your code, and you want to compare with the project we've created, we've published the source code on GitHub: https://github.com/Caeden117/MissedCounter**
 # Extras

+Here is some extra content and information that will help you on your way of creating a plugin.
+Inspecting the game's uncompiled code, create and read settings, and access private variables are all things Beat Saber plugins do, so why leave you off with *just* the basics?

+Here's programs and libraries that allow you to go more advanced with your plugins, and will help you greatly if you decide to explore new territory in Beat Saber modding.
+Remember, the [Beat Saber Modding Group](https://discord.gg/beatsabermods) is always here for your programming help!

 ## dnSpy
 dnSpy is a .NET debugger and assembly editor that allows you to import compiled `.dll`s and view them decompiled into C#.
 In the case of modding, we can use dnSpy to view the source code of Beat Saber and find methods and variables that would be handy to have for some plugins.